Taxation in the Netherlands: A guide to the tax system and what you need to know before starting to earn money in the Netherlands

-The Netherlands Corporate Income Tax
+Taxation in the Netherlands: Corporate Income Tax

 The Netherlands has a corporate income tax system that is based on the worldwide income of the company.
 The standard rate is 20%, though a lower rate of 9% may apply to certain types of income.
 There is also a surtax that may be payable depending on the type of company and its taxable income.

-The Netherlands Personal Income Tax
+Taxation in the Netherlands: Personal Income Tax

 The Netherlands imposes a personal income tax on its residents.
 The tax is levied on income earned in the Netherlands and worldwide income of Dutch citizens, with some exceptions.